 Table of Contents

 WPForms is a drag and drop builder founded by Syed Balkhi and Jared Atchison.
 In the earlier days of WordPress, it was only Contact Form 7, being the only free form plugin.
 After being the only free form plugin, it has got more than a million installations.

-But, the plugin was not of beginner friendly and lacked many features.
+But, the plugin was not beginner-friendly and lacked many features.
 That has sparked the idea for WPForms being a simple and user-friendly form plugin for beginners.
-This is a freemium plugin, i.e. we have got both free and Premium versions of this plugin.
+This is a freemium plugin, i.e. we have got both free and premium versions of this plugin.

 Gravity Forms is another classic WordPress Form Plugin.
 It has been servicing for more than a decade.
 But, unlike the previous plugin we discussed, this is only a Premium plugin.
 That is, if you are interested in trying out this plugin on your website, you need to purchase their membership.